Calibrating your Hygrometer

 1. Place 1/2 cup of salt in the coffee cup, and add the water.
 Stir for a bit to totally saturate the salt (the salt won't dissolve, it will be more like really wet sand).

-2. Place the salt/water mix in a re-sealable plastic bag, along with the hygrometer, and seal the bag.
+2. Place the cup of salt/water mix in a re-sealable plastic bag, along with the hygrometer, and seal the bag.
 Note: make sure none of the salt/water mix comes in direct contact with the hygrometer.

 3. Let this bag aside at room temperature for 8-12 hours, in a location where the temperature is fairly constant.